 We’ll report the results of the consultation, together with any proposed changes to the design, to committee in July 2021, to ask for approval to progress to the next stage.

 Stage 3: Detailed design

-Subject to securing concept design approval in March 2021, and obtaining the necessary budget provision to proceed, work on the detailed design will start in late spring 2021.
+Subject to securing concept design approval in March 2021, and obtaining the necessary budget provision to proceed, work on the detailed design will start in the summer of 2021.

 The assessment of any detailed design proposals and resulting planning application for Market Square will consider the impact the proposals might have on listed buildings.
 It will also consider their potential impact on the character and appearance of the Historic Core Conservation Area, which includes Market Square.
 The Historic Core Conservation Area Appraisal will inform any detailed design assessment.